Responding to Rep. Omar, Netanyahu says: 'From this Benjamin, it's not about the Benjamins!'

 Breaking News Emails

-Israeli Prime Minister Benjamin Netanyahu hit back Tuesday against comments from Rep. Ilhan Omar, D-Minn., who had suggested that the reason Israel is solidly supported by the U.S. government is because of money.
+Israeli Prime Minister Benjamin Netanyahu hit back Tuesday against comments from Rep. Ilhan Omar, D-Minn., suggesting that the reason Israel is solidly supported by the U.S. government is because of money.

 "From this Benjamin, it's not about the Benjamins!"
-Netanyahu told the AIPAC conference in Washington, D.C., speaking by satellite hook up from Israel.
+Netanyahu told the AIPAC conference in Washington, speaking by satellite hookup from Israel.

 "The reason Americans love Israel," he added, "is not because they want our money, it's because they share our values.
 It's because America and Israel share a love of freedom and democracy."